-Examples below use the Debian and Ubuntu layout with /etc/apache2/, the apache2 systemd unit, and the apache2ctl wrapper.
-Other distributions usually expose the same check as apachectl -t or httpd -t, and a clean syntax result still needs a reload plus a service or HTTP check because the parser does not catch every runtime problem.
+The examples below use the Debian and Ubuntu layout under /etc/apache2/ and the apache2 systemd unit.
+Other distributions commonly use apachectl -t or httpd -t, and a clean parse still needs a reload plus a service or HTTP check because the syntax parser does not prove ports, certificates, document roots, or backends are usable at runtime.

 $ sudo apache2ctl configtest AH00526: Syntax error on line 1 of /etc/apache2/conf-enabled/zz-broken.conf: Invalid command 'ServerNmae', perhaps misspelled or defined by a module not included in the server configuration

-apache2ctl configtest and apache2ctl -t perform the same syntax check.
-Use sudo apachectl -t or sudo httpd -t on platforms that ship those control names instead.
+apache2ctl configtest and apache2ctl -t run the same parser check.
+Use sudo apachectl -t or sudo httpd -t on platforms that ship those command names instead.

 $ sudo apache2ctl configtest Syntax OK